johan162/mptools/README.md

     ```shell
     % ./mpn.sh ub20fl01 u18ms01
     ```
-   This will after roughly two minutes create two nodes named `ub20fl01` and `ub20ms01`.
+   This will after roughly 2-3 minutes create two nodes named `ub20fl01` and `ub20ms01`.
    &nbsp;
    - The name `ub20fl01` itself specifies how the node should be created.
    This will create an Ubuntu 20 LTS 'large' node (the middle `l` )